alban-read/M1-MICRO-FORTH/M1MicroForth.md

 #### Stack values

-We also have stack values, these are extremely simple, and only allow values to be pushed or popped.
+We also have user stacks, these are extremely simple, and only allow values to be pushed or popped.
 There are none of the features of the main parameter stack.

 Like most stacks, the last thing added is the first thing removed LIFO (last in first out)